 Back came a reply: “I’m a seaman first class, Sir.
 You change your course ten degrees.”

 “I said I’m a captain.
 You are a seaman.
 I order you to change your course ten degrees,” replied the captain.

-“I would, Sir, but I’m on a lighthouse and can’t change my course,” came the message from the seaman.
+“I would, Sir, but I’m in a lighthouse and can’t change my course,” came the message from the seaman.

-We find some great advice in Proverbs: “There is a path before each person that seems right, but it ends in death.”
-The path that many travel may “seem right” but it is “not right.”
-It may offer many options and choices that seem exciting and require few sacrifices, but ultimately it destroys the soul and ends in death.
+We find some great advice in the book of Proverbs: “There is a path before each person that seems right, but it ends in death.”
+It is one of the most famous Proverbs for its significant and predictable advice.
+The paths that many individuals travel may “seem right” but are not right.
+Their “enticing” ways may offer many options and choices that seem exciting and fun-filled, but ultimately, and unfortunately, destroys their lives and ends in despair and death.

-The right choice often requires hard work and difficult decisions, self-sacrifice and doing without.
-It may demand a change in lifestyle and force us to give up attractive surroundings and pleasurable experiences.
+The right choice often requires hard work, difficult decisions, self-sacrifice, and even ridicule.
+Many times the “right choice” may demand a change in lifestyle and force us to give up attractive surroundings and pleasurable experiences.

-Giving in often requires giving up what matters most in life: living to please God and to be blessed by Him.
+We must always remember that giving in to the passing pleasures of life often requires us to give up what matters most in life: living to please God and being blessed by Him.

 Prayer: Often in life, Heavenly Father, we know the right thing to do.
 But knowing what is right and doing it is often difficult.
 Give us Your strength, we pray, to “do right.”
 In Jesus’ Name, Amen.